ryrob30/mobile-services.en/help/android/acquisition-main/acquisition.md

    </receiver>
    ```

-1. Verify that `ADBMobileConfig.json` contains the required acquisition settings:
+1. Verify that the `ADBMobileConfig.json` file contains the required acquisition settings:

    ```xml
    "acquisition": {